I take a cold shower every morning.

 Then the rage comes.

-And that is when I hit play on some gangster rap and crank the temperature dial to ICE [email protected]#$ING COLD.
+And that is when I hit play on some gangster rap and crank the temperature dial to ICE F@#$ING COLD.

-There are tremendous health benefits to taking a three minute cold shower every day.
+There are tremendous health benefits to taking a two-minute cold shower every day.

 The health benefits aren’t the point.

-The point, as David Goggins writes in his epic book, Can’t Hurt Me, is to “Callus my mind.”
+As David Goggins writes in his epic book, Can’t Hurt Me, the point is to “Callus my mind.”

 My mind is weak.
 It seeks comfort and mediocrity.
-My mind, in all circumstances, prefers safety and comfort and easy.
+My mind, in all circumstances, prefers safety, comfort, and ease.

 Cold showers are a daily bitch slap for my mind.

-There are two reasons I decided to start taking cold showers (more than a year ago now).
+There are two reasons I decided to start taking cold showers (over five years ago now).

-Whether it’s rolling around in the backyard playing with my kids or it’s at work banging out a blog post, speaking, working through a strategy problem, I can’t be at my best if my body and my mind aren’t in their peak state.
+Whether playing catch with my kids, banging out a piece of content, crushing a speaking gig, or working through a strategy problem at Rogue Risk; I can’t be at my best if my body and mind aren’t in their peak state.

-I’m always looking for things that can help me get an advantage.
+For this reason, I’m always looking for things that help me get an advantage.

 Health is a competitive advantage.

-Taking cold showers is one component of an overall belief system, an overall philosophy on reaching peak performance inside a lifestyle that I actually want to live.
+Taking cold showers is one component of an overall philosophy and lifestyle of reaching peak performance.

 Before I began taking cold showers, I wasn’t waking up with energy.
-I was waking up and it was taking me a while to get going.
-I didn’t like that.
+It took me a while to get going.
+I hate being sluggish.

-Cold showers get your brain going (also act as decent hangover tactic).
+Cold showers get your brain going fast (they are also a decent hangover cure).

-These same chemicals, (specifically endorphins, serotonin, and adrenaline) reduce toxins related to stress.
-Stress is a big part of my life, unfortunately, and I want to make sure that I reduce that stress as often and as much as I can.
-And if being cold for three minutes once a day is what it takes to help reduce that, I’m in.
+These chemicals (specifically endorphins, serotonin, and adrenaline) reduce stress-related toxins.
+Unfortunately, stress is a big part of my life, and I want to make sure that I reduce that stress as often and as much as possible.

-The guy that turned me on to cold showers was Aubrey Marcus, the founder of Onnit, author of the excellent peak performance book, Own the Day, Own Your Life.
-I highly recommend it.
+The guy that turned me on to cold showers was Aubrey Marcus, the founder of Onnit, and author of the excellent peak performance book, Own the Day, Own Your Life (which I highly recommend).

-There’s lots of cool kind of tips and tricks, little body hacks and mind hacks in there to help you get to peak performance.
-Some of the stuff I do, some of the stuff I don’t.
+Marcus’s book has lots of tips and tricks, little body hacks, and mind hacks to help you get to peak performance.
+Some of the stuff I do and others I don’t.

-The cold shower methodology that Aubrey Marcus advocates is a spinoff from the Wim Hof method.
+The cold shower methodology that Aubrey Marcus advocates is a spinoff of the Wim Hof method.

-Wim Hof holds the world record for being able to be submerged in ice for almost two hours without his core body temperature changing.
+Wim Hof holds the world record for being submerged in ice for almost two hours without his core body temperature changing.

-The breathing technique is very simple, 30 breaths, big, deep inhale, you let your body exhale the air.
+The breathing technique is simple, 30 breaths, a big, deep inhale, and then you let your body exhale the air.
 You do that 30 times.
-Then you hold your breath, you exhale it, and then you get into the shower.
+Then you hold your breath, exhale it, and get into the shower.

 Now what Audrey Marcus recommends is you can take a full cold shower.
 I think that is particularly bananas.

-Although, Pat Macellaro, the president of Encompass (name drop), is always busting my chops because he’s been doing full cold showers for almost a year straight since I first started talking about them.
+Although Pat Macellaro, former president of Encompass Insurance, used to bust my chops because he was doing full cold showers for almost a year after I started talking about them.

 You’re still cooking in my kitchen, Pat.